sandstede-lab/Equation-free-modeling/README.md

 Data used in the diffusion maps is created with genTrafficData.m and saved in the /data directory.

 ## Compute a diffusion map
-Diffusoin maps for the traffic data are computed with and explored through createDiffMaps.m.
+Diffusion maps for the traffic data are computed with and explored through createDiffMaps.m.

 ## Test the lifting and restriction operators
 We test the accuracy of the lifting and restriction operators with the script testOperators.m.